snailonbail/obsidian-vault/Roll Tempus/Transcript.md

 	"It's only one way down, you guys ready?"

 **Catxel**:
-	"Well let's go down then!"
+	"Well, let's go down then!"

 Altor peeks over the edge of the ravine.
 It's just pitch black on the other side of the ravine.

 **CurioBOT**:
 	"Catxel, what does you cat-like vision shows us?"